Cookies

 • Option #1.
 Get the brown butter out of the hot pan.
 Have a bowl ready to pour the hot butter into!
 Then throw it into the fridge or freezer.

-Back to the Cookies
+Back to the Brown Butter Chocolate Chip Cookies

-Can I Freeze Brown Butter Cookies?
+Can I Freeze Brown Butter Chocolate Chip Cookies?

 If you enjoy cookies any time of the day or year, go ahead and whip up a batch, roll them into dough balls, and freeze them!
 You’ll have cookies at your fingertips whenever you crave them!
 This also helps with portion control, if needed.
 Only bake as many as you plan to eat!